 - Pour 1 cup water into inner pot of pressure cooker for a 6 quart Instant Pot and 1.5 cups of water into an 8 quart instant pot.
 Place rack or steamer basket inside instant pot.

-- Place seasoned wings on rack or in steamer basket.
+- Place seasoned wings on the rack or in the steamer basket.

-- Seal lid of pressure cooker, being sure vent knob is closed to sealed.
+- Seal lid of the pressure cooker, being sure vent knob is closed.

 - Remove chicken wings from instant pot and place in large bowl.